magomimmo/modern-cljs/doc/second-edition/tutorial-15.md

 > NOTE 2: on Mac OSX sometimes there is strange behavior producing a
 > long waiting time before the recompilation is triggered.

-As you see the modified assertion pertaining the `Happy Path` failed.
+As you see, the `watch` task triggered the unit tests to run and the modified assertion pertaining to the `Happy Path` failed.
 Correct it and save the file again.

 ```bash